gev326/kinect4/README.md

 5. [x] Player, should be able to win Diagonally
 6. [x] Player should know clear instructions and rules on how game is played and how game is won.
-7. [ ] Player should be notified of win or loss.
+7. [x] Player should be notified of win or loss.
+8. [x] Players should be able to reset the board.

 ### ICEBOX